torcolvin/couchbase-lite-wiki/Revision-Trees.md

+**This is an internal design doc.
+You don't need to know any of this unless you work on LiteCore, and even then only if you need to know about the details of document storage.** If you just want to inspect a database, use the 'cblite' command-line tool.

-LiteCore stores each document as a **revision tree**, much like a version control system (although LiteCore is *not* a version control system\*.)
+LiteCore stores each document as a **revision tree**, much like a version control system (although LiteCore is *not* a version control system.)
 Normally this tree is linear, with the current revision its leaf and a history of ancestor revisions below it.
 If there are conflicts, the tree will have branches, with each leaf being a conflicting revision.

 Each document’s revision tree is self-contained within the `body` column of a single SQLite row in the `kv_default` table.
 Couchbase Lite 1.x’s practice of storing revisions as separate rows turned out to be too expensive.

 This document describes LiteCore’s representation of revisions and trees as C++ objects, beneath the C API layer.

+## Disclaimer: LiteCore Is Not A Version-Control System

-> \* Unlike a version control system, LiteCore
+Unlike a version control system like git or SVN, LiteCore
-> - does not promise to save the contents of non-leaf revisions
+- does not promise to save the contents of non-leaf revisions
-> - does not promise to save the entire tree back to the original creation of the document.
+- does not promise to save the entire tree back to the original creation of the document.

->
-> It only saves this data for as long as it's deemed to be needed for conflict resolution during replication.
+It only saves this data for as long as it's deemed to be needed for conflict resolution during replication.

 ## Attributes Of A Revision